dinosore0/dinosore0/README.md

 ## 💡 Daily Quote
 <pre>
 Today's insight:
-  I think frugality drives innovation, just like other constraints do.
-One of the only ways to get out of a tight box is to invent your way out.
+  Often when you think you’re at the end of something, you’re at the beginning of something else.
 </pre>
 The Daily Quote will be updated automatically every 30 minutes!!
 [How can I do that?](https://github.com/dinosore0/dinosore0)
 ## 🌟 Experiences (1423 days)